 If you do find out what your device's SMs limit is, please let us know your findings, so that we can add them to our device database.

-Available options incase you hit the Android SMS sending limit.
+Alternative options for handling the Android SMS sending limit

 - Use one of our recommend phones: If you are not already using one of the phones we have tested to have better or no SMS sending limits, then switching to one (e.g. the Samsung Galaxy J1 Mini) can fix your problem.

 - Root the phone and remove or change the SMS sending limit: You can completely remove the SMS sending limit by rooting your phone using apps like KingoRoot and using an app like SMS Limit Unlock to remove or change limit.

 Rooting your phone is a technical task that is often against manufacturer's warranty terms, so please read online about the rules and best practice for this with your particular handset.
 Rooting can, and does in several cases, result in your phone not working, so this should be carried out with extra precaution.
 Due to the risks involved here, Frontline does not endorse or recommend this approach, and if carried out in order to use FrontlineSync, you do so at your own risk.

 - Use an aggregator: We do support integrating with a number of aggregators to send out messages, including Twilio, Nexmo, Clickatell, and WorldText.
 Feel free to contact us if the aggregator you plan to use is not listed.
 More information on the aggregators we support can be found in our connections documentation.